Financial-Times/bertha-client/README.md

 # bertha-client

 A client library for fetching data from [Bertha](https://github.com/ft-interactive/bertha).
+Suitable for both clientside and serverside.

+Why use this instead of fetching Bertha URLs yourself?

+- takes care of the URL syntax
+- gives more helpful error messages when things go wrong
+- provides an easy way to transform certain sheets into objects

 ## Installation